MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Return Value

 For either version of the function, an RGB color value for the color of the given point.
-It is -1 if the coordinates do not specify a point in the clipping region.
+It's -1 if the coordinates don't specify a point in the clipping region.

 ### Remarks